Athletic identity: Athletic identity and gender

-Emotional aspect of participation in sports for transgender and non-binary people is negative not only because of constant discrimination, but also because of experiencing discomfort and feeling unsafe in the facilities such as the locker room.
+Emotional aspect of participation in sports for transgender and non-binary people is negative not only because of constant discrimination, but also because of experiencing discomfort and feeling unsafe in facilities such as locker rooms.
 The most common form of trans-negativity in those places is verbal.
-In a European study on transgender experience in sports results showed that almost all individuals experienced insults and other offensive comments, mostly from other contestants and a lot less from coaches and officials.
+In a European study on transgender experience in sports, results showed that almost all individuals experienced insults and other offensive comments, mostly from other contestants and a lot less from coaches and officials.
 There are also cases of physical abuse caused by trans-negativity.
-This is one of the reasons why there are still lower participation rates in general physical activity for transgender people compared to cisgender, though it is starting to become a fairly equal ratio.
+This is one of the reasons why there are still lower participation rates in general physical activity for transgender people compared to cisgender, though the ratio is starting to equalize.
 Hostility, lack of social networks because of discrimination and missed opportunities because of the biological sex and gender identity alignment requirement led to general decline in self-confidence of non-cisgender participants.
 In the same study as mentioned above, participants were asked to rate how big of a problem trans-negativity in sports is.
-The scale was from one to five, five being a „big” problem and one „very small”.
-Most asked answered with a five.
+The scale was from one to five, five being a "big" problem and one "very small".
+Most gave a rating of five.

 Social support for participating is also lower compared to cisgender sport participants.
-This affects non-cisgender psychologically by a lesser perception of their physical self and lower efficiency in sport behaviour.
+This affects transgender people psychologically by a lesser perception of their physical self and lower efficiency in sport behaviour.
 There are some similarities in cisgender and non-cisgender sports participants.
 The abusers indicated were mostly the same for both groups, with a higher rate of coaches as abusers for cisgender participants.
 Every trans and non-binary person's experience might differ because of the sport they chose, the accepted norms in a certain place and their general environment.

 The challenge presented when forming an athletic identity and the disruption experienced when gender narrative collides with the dominating culture of a sport can lead to mental health disorders.
-This challenge will also result in the upkeep of the dominant culture in the sport.
+This challenge also results in the upkeep of the dominant culture in the sport.

 Athletic youth

 Athletic identity starts evolving at an early age and accompanies individuals usually from childhood and their teenage years on, which could contribute to an overidentification with the chosen sport.
 Social identities are formed during adolescents and having a strong athletic identity can have a huge influence on one's self-conception and personality.
 Young athletes are often hindered from making social experiences by sacrificing most of their free time for practice.
 Besides having an intense schedule, building an athletic identity from a young age can benefit adolescents in many ways.
-Children that grow up in an ‘athletic environment’ are less vulnerable to mental health illnesses and show a reduced risk for suicide and isolation.
+Children that grow up in an 'athletic environment' are less vulnerable to mental health illnesses and show a reduced risk for suicide and isolation.
 An athletic identity helps building a positive and healthy connection to sports in general, hence encouraging a healthy lifestyle and activity.